LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day7-AiTM-Insights-XDR.md

 - Type Ⅱ : Phishing link
 - Type Ⅲ : [Open Redirect](https://cwe.mitre.org/data/definitions/601.html)

-Based on research conducted by third parties, it has been observed that attackers commonly employ the technique of ***window.location.replace()*** to redirect users to phishing sites.
+Based on research conducted by third parties, Type Ⅰ and Type Ⅱ have been observed that attackers commonly employ the technique of ***window.location.replace()*** to redirect users to phishing sites.

 ### Phishing mail pattern